‘The Conners’ Spoilers: Dan Gets A Sign From Roseanne As He Decides He’s Ready For Romance

 Roseanne is making herself heard on The Conners.
-The late Conner family matriarch played by Roseanne Barr will give her husband Dan (John Goodman) a “sign” on the upcoming episode of the ABC sitcom, 18 months after her death was revealed on the Roseanne spinoff.
+The late family matriarch — previously played by Roseanne Barr — will give her husband Dan (John Goodman) a “sign” on the upcoming episode of the ABC sitcom, 18 months after her death was revealed on the Roseanne spinoff.

 In a sneak peek clip of the upcoming episode “The Icewoman Cometh” posted by TVLine, Dan tells his daughter Becky (Lecy Goranson) that he screwed up by ending things with his gal pal Louise (Katey Sagal) before she left town to go on tour with her band.